Take a look at the history and culture of Kyoto at this museum

 The Museum Of Kyoto Annex

 This Western-style building was built about 100 years ago.
-It was originally the Kyoto branch of former Bank of Japan.
+It was originally the Kyoto branch of the former Bank of Japan.
 The building was converted and reopened as a museum.
-It has a profound and solemn atmosphere that powerfully impacts museum visitors. * Some areas may be off-limits when events such as exhibits are being held.
+It has a profound and solemn atmosphere, that powerfully impacts museum visitors. * Some areas may be off-limits when events such as exhibits are being held.

-A Meal In A Restaurant
+A Meal in a Restaurant

-Taste And Buy Japanese Sake
+Try out and Buy Japanese Sake

 This store carries an assortment of Kyoto-brewed sake brands.
-You can taste them and then purchase whichever you like.
+You can taste test them and then purchase whichever you like.
 At the counter, you can ask the clerk to wrap it securely so you can get it home in one piece.